Unobtainiumrock/giphy-api-fun/README.md

 # Fun With Giphys

-Screwing around with Giphy API
+Screwing around with Giphy API.
+You can click the existing buttons to add 10 giphys per ajax call to the Giphy API.
+You can also dynamically add buttons by using the form on the right column -those new buttons can then add your preferred giphys.

 ## Getting Started